JJ/nodeo/README.md

-# nodeo
+# NodEO

 #### Evolutionary Algorithm, simplified, for node

-Simple evolutionary algorithm in JavaScript in CommonJS format, for node.js and anything else.
+NodEO includes the functions necessary to create a simple evolutionary algorithm in JavaScript in CommonJS format, for node.js and anything else that uses that format.
 Can be converted to the browser using Browserify, and works perfectly.
 Check out
-[the presentation I did for FOSDEM](http://jj.github.io/js-ga-fosdem/#/home) in case you want to know more about evolutionary algorithms and how they have been implemented in Javascript
+[the presentation I did for FOSDEM](http://jj.github.io/js-ga-fosdem/#/home) in case you want to know more about evolutionary algorithms and how they have been implemented in JavaScript.

 ## Build Status